-I don’t know about you but I love the sound of naturally flowing water.
+I don’t know about you but I love the sound of flowing water.
 It’s so relaxing and soothing.
-It calms the soul doesn’t it?
+It calms the soul, doesn’t it?
 And since we have a spot right outside our kitchen window that was just begging for some kind of soulful intervention 😉 we decided to repurpose an empty drum and make ourselves this drum water feature using the “faux” hand pump we built last week.

 And I couldn’t be happier with how it turned out.
 Not only can we hear the beautiful sound of trickling water from the kitchen, but it also fills up that space and provides curb appeal at the same time.

-Use an angle grinder and metal cutting disc to cut along the inside mark.
+Fill the drum with water and use an angle grinder and metal cutting disc to cut along the inside mark.
 An abrasive metal-cutting disc works well but the disc wears down quickly, so be careful.
 A diamond blade that’s suitable for cutting ferrous metal is a better option, but we struggled to find one.

 Make sure to wear protective gear.
 Those sparks really do fly everywhere.